 Featured Member shines a spotlight on the diverse research interests of, and the exciting projects undertaken by, those affiliated with the Cultural Memory Studies Initiative.
-In this tenth instalment of the series, we speak to Eline Mestdagh, a PhD student in Ghent University’s Department of History working on ongoing memory conflicts regarding the public (re)presentation of the Belgian colonial past.
+In this eleventh instalment of the series, we speak to Eline Mestdagh, a PhD student in Ghent University’s Department of History working on ongoing memory conflicts regarding the public (re)presentation of the Belgian colonial past.

 What is the topic of your PhD research?